[ ... still under construction ... aren't we all? ... ]

 [On the topic of theistic determinism see also the comments of well-known Evangelical philosopher/apologist William Lane Craig who articulates "five very powerful reasons" for rejecting it. https://www.reasonablefaith.org/podcasts/defenders-podcast-series-2/s2-doctrine-of-creation/doctrine-of-creation-part-10

 [On the same basic topic, and perhaps a bit less polemically, see also the excellent and well-reasoned book by Christian philosopher Jerry L. Walls titled Does God Love Everyone?
-The Heart of What is Wrong with Calvinism (Eugene: Cascade Books, 2016).]
+The Heart of What is Wrong with Calvinism (Eugene: Cascade Books, 2016).
+His answer is an unequivocal Yes!]